Best daily deals

 Galaxy S23 and Galaxy S23 Plus’s charging speed

-The Galaxy S22, in our review, takes over 65 mins for a full 0-100% charge with 25W charging.
+It’s worth noting that this is actually slower than their predecessors.
+The Galaxy S22, in our review, took over 65 mins for a full 0-100% charge with 25W charging.
 The Galaxy S22 Plus took over 50 mins for a full charge with its 45W USB PD PPS charging.
-As mentioned, add some more minutes over these times for a reasonable estimate for the current generation.
-So for the Galaxy S23 and Galaxy S23 Plus, you’d be looking at approximately 70 minutes and 55 minutes for a full charge, respectively.

 Galaxy S23 Plus charging compared to rivals